Terkihacks/Afyahub/client/README.md

 # Afyahub Healthcare Management System

 ## Overview
 Afyahub is a comprehensive healthcare management system built with React, TypeScript, and Node.js.
-It provides a robust platform for managing healthcare facilities, staff, and patient information.
+It provides a robust platform for managing healthcare facilities, staff, and patient information improving the organaisation operation.

 ## Tech Stack
 - **Frontend:**